Posted by nuclearnetworking on Aug 16, 2020

 - R51.9 Headache, unspecified

-ICD-10 Additional Changes
+Additional ICD-10 Changes

 There are almost 600 changes that include 490 new codes and 47 revised codes in the update this year.
 We have only elaborated on the ones that are most likely to affect chiropractors.
 In total, there are now 72,606 codes for you to choose from.
 Please review all your codes on an annual basis and ensure they are up to date to avoid claim denials after October 1.
 Don’t forget to update these in your practice management software for all billing October 1 or later.